 And if you’re wondering how you get the 3D file data, you can actually pull the model from a 3D baby scans that are becoming more commonplace.
 It’s interesting the amount of people who will pay £70+ to see their baby in 3D on screen.
 Would they think much more about paying an additional £100 or so to have their baby 3D printed in physical form?
 For many, maybe not.

-The way this could be handled like and ecommerce business is to offer the various sized figurines available online, and the customer places the order.
+The way this could be handled like an ecommerce 3D printer business is to offer the various sized figurines available online, and the customer places the order.

 Pros: Easy to access, mostly complete 3D files.
 Unique product, and service.

 Cons: Seen as strange concept, but this could work to your advantage with publicity.

 Customized Ear Buds

 OwnPhones have created a really slick product here - but it's pricey

 Everyone’s ear is different.
 If you wear stock earphones, it’s likely they’re not as comfortable or sound insulated as they could be.